MusicWeb International One of the most grown-up review sites around 2024

 Timpson, Michael Sidney (b.1970) is an American composer who wrote a concerto for cello and strings called Voices in 2021.

 Tishchenko, Boris (1939-2010) was a Russian pianist and composer who wrote two cello concertos.
 No.1 is for cello, 17 wind instruments, percussion and harmonium, dates from 1963 and has been recorded by Mstislav Rostropovich for Northern Flowers and Boris Pergamenschikow for Koch Schwann.
 It has also been recorded in an orchestration made by Shostakovich in 1969 by Alexander Ivashkin for Chandos.
-No.2 is for solo cello, 48 cellos, 12 double-basses, and percussion, dates from 1969, and has been recorded by Ivan Monighetti for Artservice.
+No.2 is for solo cello, 48 cellos, 12 double-basses, and percussion, dates from 1969, has been recorded by Ivan Monighetti for Artservice and may be heard on YouTube.
 It was rearranged for orchestra in 1979.

-Tisné, Antoine (1932-1998) was a French composer who wrote a cello concerto in 1965 that was premiered by André Navarra in 1969.
-In that year he also wrote Spectrales for cello and orchestra but the work is unpublished.
+Tisné, Antoine (1932-1998) was a French composer who wrote a cello concerto in 1965.
+This was premiered by André Navarra in 1969 and he may be heard playing it on YouTube.
+He also wrote Spectrales for cello and orchestra in 1969.

 Tjeknavorian, Loris (b.1937) is an Iranian-Armenian composer and conductor who wrote a cello concerto that has been recorded by Alexander Chaushian on the composer's own label.